entertainmenttechnology/Smith-MTEC3501-HD13-2025S/documents-Class/05_Timelines_Project_Management_Iterative_Design/01_Timeline_creation.md

 ---

-## Step 4: Visualize Milestones on the Timeline
+## Step 4: Visualize Milestones on the Roadmap

-### 1. Access the Timeline View
+### 1. Access the Roadmap View
 - Go to the **Projects** tab and open your project board.
-- Select the **Timeline** view from the dropdown menu in the top-right corner of the project board.
+- Select the **Roadmap** view from the navigation menu on the project page.

-### 2. Place Milestones on the Timeline
+### 2. Place Milestones on the Roadmap
-- Milestones automatically appear on the timeline if they are linked to issues on the project board.
+- Milestones automatically appear on the roadmap if they are linked to issues on the project board.
-- Review the timeline to ensure milestones are aligned with the project’s overall schedule.
+- Review the roadmap to ensure milestones are aligned with the project’s overall schedule.

 ### 3. Adjust Milestones
-- If a milestone's due date needs to change, click on the milestone marker on the timeline.
+- If a milestone's due date needs to change, click on the milestone marker on the roadmap.
 - Edit the due date as needed to reflect updated project timelines.

 ---